 Chapter 26 The Wreck

 Note: Pictures from our travels are available by clicking on "Photos" above.

 Disclaimer: GPS coordinates given in this book are where we actually swung at anchor.
 Additional navigational information may be needed to access these anchorages.

-This new book became available on December 1, 2012.
+This new book became available for Kindle download on December 1, 2012.
 It is the story of growing up in a small town in Canada during the 1950s.
 Just for fun, I threw in a little magic and we were off to a different world where our hero, Gray, met a supercilious dragon during an adventure on this strange new world.
 Gray returned to his home world with the love of his life in tow and is backed up on Earth by Apeluzar, the dragon extraordinaire.